-Table: J-2-a: Unduplicated Participants uon . j - 2 - u .
-Chauphcaica 1 un no ipanio b.
+Table: J-2-a: Unduplicated Participants

+b.
 Average Length of Stay.
 Describe the basis of the estimate of the average length of stay on the waiver by participants in item J-2-a.

 Month by month projections are made of new enrollees and terminations.
 These are used to calculate the average length of stay for each waiver year.
 Terminations are based upon historical data.
 Enrollments are based upon growth models for the waiver program.